Skip to content

 • Change the Tester.Assert code to check just specific properties rather than the entire object list.

-The complete updated test script looks like the following.
-We have highlighted the new/changed lines in yellow:
+The complete updated test script looks like the following, with new/changed lines highlighted in yellow:

 function Test(params)